frxnz/omit/_jekyll/_posts/2015-08-20-beginners-guide-to-backpacks.md

 ### Hook up the NeoPixels

 If you're new to NeoPixels, I highly recommend you read the [NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/overview).
 NeoPixels are sensitive, and it's easy to damage them.
-I won't go into detail here, so read that first if you're not a Neopixel pro.
+I won't go into detail here, so read that first if you're not a NeoPixel pro.

 All we have left to do is attach data to a pin on the backpack, and hook up (external) power to the strip.
 NeoPixels use a lot of power, so it's always a good idea to power them externally.
 Just make sure every piece of the circuit shares a common ground.